AnnettLebid/photos-album-app/README.md

 ## General info

 This is a Photos Album application.
 This app allows users to see a list of albums from the {JSON} Placeholder API.
-Users can view photos in different albums, search photos by their title, mark photo as favorite :heart: and see all the favorite photos on a Favorites page.
+Users can view photos in different albums :card_index_dividers:, search photos by their title, mark photo as favorite :heart: and see all the favorite photos on a Favorites page.
 This app supports Hebrew language.

 ## Technologies